 |Accommodation:||Hotel & Guest House|

-Among other trekking destination Everest Base Camp trek is the most desired by many trekkers and a visit to Mount Everest is the life time dream of many people.
-Being the ideal chance to take in the majestic mountain and the splendid beauty of the region’s scenery this trek takes its position in the top rank amongst trekking on the world stage.
+Everest Base Camp Trek is the most desired trek by the trekkers among many other trekking destinations in Nepal.
+A visit to Mount Everest is the lifetime dream of many people around the world.
+Being the ideal chance to provide the view majestic mountain and the splendid beauty of the region’s scenery, this trek takes its position in the top rank among trekking on the world stage.

-This trek winds, climbs and descends its way through lush low land and alpine forest, Buddhist monasteries and authentic Sherpa Villages.
-Highlights of this trek includes the lifestyle of the Himalayan people, their religion, customs and traditions, rare birds like the golden eagle, snow pigeon, red-billed and yellow-billed choughs and flowers like rhododendron, magnolias, blue pine, chir pine, juniper and hemlock make the trekking a delight for nature lovers.
+The trail has many ups and downs into its way through lush low land and alpine forest, Buddhist monasteries and authentic Sherpa Villages.
+This trek provides an opportunity to explore the lifestyle of the Himalayan people, their religion, customs and traditions.
+Also, rare birds like the golden eagle, snow pigeon, Red-billed and yellow-billed choughs as well as flowers like rhododendron, magnolias, blue pine, chir pine, juniper and hemlock are the main attraction.
+It makes the trekking a delight and amazing for nature lovers.

-Everest Base Camp trek involves a remarkable amount of up and down walking.
-Tea house trekking is possible on the main trail to Everest Base Camp.
-While the visit to Everest Base Camp Trek is the goal for many trekkers, the view of Everest itself from the base camp can be disappointing.
-For the best views of Everest we recommend taking the Kalapatter Trek.
-This trek can be completed in conjunction with the Everest Base Camp Trek.
+Everest Base Camp Trek involves a high amount of ups and downs while walking.
+Teahouse trekking is also possible on the main trail to Everest Base Camp.
+The visit to Everest Base Camp is also the goal for many trekkers.
+But the view of Everest itself from the base camp can be disappointing; for the best views of Everest, we recommend taking the Kalapatter Trek.
+This trek can be completed by combining with the Everest Base Camp Trek.

-Upon arrival, you will be greeted by our friendly representatives and transferred to you in hotel at Thamel Thamel is tourist hub place. an evening follow welcome dinner by GHZ .(Golden Himalayan Zone).
+Upon arrival, you will be greeted by our friendly representatives and transferred to you in the hotel at Thamel Thamel is tourist hub place. an evening follows welcome dinner by GHZ (Golden Himalayan Zone).

 – Showyambhunath Temple – (For eyes temple), a hilltop temple in the middle of the Kathmandu valley.

 – The Great Bouddhanath Stupa, one of the biggest stupa in the world.
-Its four pair of eyes in the four cardinal directions is keeping watch for righteous behavior and human prosperity.
+Its four pairs of eyes in the four cardinal directions is keeping watch for righteous behavior and human prosperity.

 – Pashupatinath Temple, one of the holiest Hindu temples dedicated to Lord Shiva setting on the bank of the sacred Bagmati River.